KennethWrong/Merck-label-dashboard/README.md

 1. `cd frontend` to CD into frontend directory and run `npm install` or `npm i`.
 2. `cd ../` to return back to main project directory.
 3. Simply run this command in parent directory `docker-compose up && docker-compose rm -fsv`
+4. Message me on slack for the .env file.